-Abrielle Scharff is a young twenty-something who would love to stop hearing women being placed in a fake genre known as “female singer-songwriter.”
+Abrielle Scharff is a young-twenty-something who would love for women to stop being placed in the fake genre known as “female singer-songwriter.”
 Unless we’re going to start calling John Mayer a “male singer-songwriter.”
 Then, it’s okay.

-Abrielle has since played venues such as 3S Artspace (Portsmouth), Hard Rock Cafe (Boston), Pianos, The West End Lounge, Rockwood Music Hall, and Mercury Lounge (New York City).
-Abrielle has opened for bigger artists including Julie Byrne and Victoria Canal.
-She’s studied with major names like former VP of creative at Warner Chappell, Judy Stakee.
-She placed in the top ten of the Brandi Carlile Cover Stories competition and was runner-up in the Coffee Music Project competition, which led her to perform at major events such as the New York and London Coffee Festival.
-Her smooth vocal timbre is that of Norah Jones, her genuine lyrics alike to Brandi Carlile, and her stage presence comparable to Stevie Knicks.
+The vocal powerhouse has played venues including The Bedford (London), 3S Artspace (Portsmouth), Club Passim (Boston), Hard Rock Cafe (Boston), and New York City’s Pianos, The West End Lounge, Rockwood Music Hall, Arlene’s Grocery, and Mercury Lounge.
+She’s opened for the likes of Ruston Kelly, Julie Byrne, Nadia Reid, and Victoria Canal and studied with major names including Susan Gibson (“Wide Open Spaces” by The Chicks) and former VP of Creative at Warner Chappell Judy Stakee.
+She placed in the top ten of the Brandi Carlile Cover Stories Contest in 2018 and has performed at major events such as the New York and London Coffee Festival.

 Despite being a seasoned performer, the quality of Abrielle’s voice — unaffected, clear as a bell — gives the impression of effortlessness.
 Paired with candid and original lyricism, the sweetness of Abrielle’s sound doesn’t hinder her ability to convey genuine emotion.
 On stage, she is an open book with a mischievous sense of humor, like a stand-up comedian version of Stevie Nicks.